mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 5. Run with npm or pre-built script.
 6. Follow the prompts to generate WireGuard configurations.

+### Ruby Version

+1. Install Ruby on your machine.
+2. Obtain your NordVPN access token.
+3. Clone the repository.
+4. Install dependencies (`gem install oj`).
+5. Run the script and enter your NordVPN access token when prompted.
+6. Follow the prompts to generate WireGuard configurations.

 ### Web Version

 1. Visit the web tool at [nord-configs-crafter](https://nord-configs-crafter.pages.dev/).